hanleyc01/wirex/README.md

+# 🚧 WARNING THIS PROJECT IS UNDER ACTIVE CONSTRUCTION 🏗️

+The project is half-implemented, and receiving active implementation.
+Large portions might be cut or change at random without notification.
+Please do not use.

 # wirex

-`wirex` is a library and experimental package which provides experiments with potential Hebbian alternatives to Dense Associative Memories.
+`wirex` is a library and experimental package which is **UNDER DEVELOPMENT** which provides tools to experiment with potential Hebbian alternatives to Dense Associative Memories.

 ## What's in a name?